jimsloan/dogparkapp/content/_index.md

 +++

 {{< quote >}}
-Connecting dogs and trying to make their next visit to the dog park better.
+Connecting dog owners and trying to make their next visit to the dog park better.
 {{< /quote >}}